dmsc/fastbasic/manual.md

 Numeric Operators
 -----------------

-There are various "operators" the perform calculation in expressions, the operators with higher precedence always execute first.
+There are various "operators" that perform calculation in expressions; the operators with higher precedence always execute first.
 These are the *integer* operators in order of precedence: